-Most people are under the impression that once a dog is in heat, you have to wait until she is done before she can be spayed.
+Most people are under the impression that once a dog is in heat, you have to wait until she is done the cycle before she can be spayed.
 It is, however, quite possible, but you should be aware that there are higher than normal risks associated with performing the procedure at this time.

 Many vets will spay a dog while she is in heat, though many will recommend against it due to the risk of serious complications.

 Is My Dog in Heat?